isunuri/RAM-DESIGN/README.md

 *MENTOR* : VAISHALI

-# Task 2: Design and Simulation of a Simple Synchronous RAM Module
-As part of the second milestone in my VLSI internship at Codtech IT Solutions Pvt.
-Ltd., I was assigned the task of designing a synchronous Random Access Memory (RAM) module using Verilog HDL.
-The purpose of this task was to build a foundational understanding of how digital memory elements function at the hardware level and how they interact with other parts of a digital system such as the CPU or control logic.
-The design was synthesized, simulated, and functionally verified using Xilinx Vivado, a widely-used FPGA development and simulation tool.

 # About the Task
 The task required me to develop a basic RAM block capable of performing read and write operations synchronously with a clock signal.
 The RAM had an 8-bit data width and supported up to 256 memory locations, addressed using an 8-bit address bus.
 The design featured three main input signals: